SeaweedFrolic/remote-jobs-2026/README.md

 # 🌍 2026 Curated List of Remote Job & Career Resources

-A comprehensive, beautifully organized list of websites, platforms, and tools to help you **find remote jobs, internships, freelancing gigs, creative work, side hustles, and career growth opportunities worldwide**.
+A comprehensive and organized list of websites, platforms, and tools to help you **find remote jobs, internships, freelancing gigs, creative work, side hustles, and career growth opportunities worldwide**.

 ---